rdeodoo/odoo-toolbox/team-lead/README.md

 You should make it so:
 - They have enough self-confidence to speak up in the company on their own
-- They learnt everything they had to learn from you, process-wise, vision-wise or technically
+- They learned everything they had to learn from you, process-wise, vision-wise or technically

 If you feel irreplaceable, or feel that if you were not there things would go